NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 layout: page
 title: Delivery times
 parent: Using NHS Notify
-nav_order: 7
+nav_order: 1
 permalink: /using-nhs-notify/delivery-times
-section: Writing a message
+section: Sending a message
 ---

 It can take different amounts of time for messages to be delivered depending on the message channel.